katsmamina/architecture-quiz-group2/planning/development-strategy.md

 #### Interaction
 *Handlers*
-- ...
--
+- reset the current question;
+- display in the 'h1-question' the text of the new question from json file
+- display the answers of the new question one-by-one in divs 'answer-one', 'answer-two', 'answer-three', 'answer-four'

 *Listeners*
-- the event is triggered by clicking on the 'next' button
+- add listeners to the 'next' button with 'click'

 ---
 ## 6. Result of the quiz